Coronavirus (COVID-19) page header

 - Financial help, including help with Council Tax, if you've lost your job or had an income drop because of COVID-19

-- The government has set up a Test and Trace Support Payment scheme of £500 to support eligible low paid workers whose earnings are affected by staying at home and isolating for 14 days.
+- Test and Trace Support Payment scheme of £500 for eligible low paid workers whose earnings are affected by staying at home and self isolating

 Find help to find work and information about training courses on: